Our Clients:

 Whiplash of the Shoulder?

 Approx 8% of our Clients present with impingement signs of their shoulders.
-This described sa painful condition of the shoulder joint, which is limiting the Client's range of movement and affects his activities of daily living.
+This is a painful condition of the shoulder joint, which is limiting the Client's range of movement and affects his activities of daily living.
 On further investigation, several conditions affecting the tendons, e.g. tears or tendinosis can be found.
 They can be considered as pre-dating.
 The reason why they can become relevant is most likely a disturbed muscular support as a result of an altered proprioception.
 Therefore, treatment needs to aim at correction of the muscular balance.

 See our publications under "Scientific work"